 'He travels all Cornwall running from the devil, he is sure to have seen your laugh.'

 So Pasco climbed into the glimmering lantern and became a little light gliding across the land.
-At Dozemary Pool the Piskey crept up to Tregeagle as he emptied a shell of water across the already marshy moors.
+At Dozmary Pool the Piskey crept up to Tregeagle as he emptied a shell of water across the already marshy moors.

 'Tregeagle, I have lost my laugh,' Pasco whispered.

 'Lost your laugh?
 I have lost my soul,' wailed Tregeagle, blowing out the lantern.
 'How dare you come to bemoan a lost laugh, little piskey, when you have no hope of retrieving my soul.'
 And Tregeagle wailed with a horrifying sadness that made poor, miserable Pasco feel even more solemn than before.
 Pasco ran away to hide in the rushes.

 After what seemed like forever, Pasco heard the rumble of galloping hooves and a herd of wild horses carrying piskey Night-Riders reigned up at the pool to drink.
 Spying Pasco moping in the rushes, the Night-Riders hauled him onto one of their horses and galloped off into the night.

 'Where are we going?'
 Pasco asked, when he dared.